 Social Media and the Legal Profession.
 Law firms as institutions have some problems with Facebook, Linked-In etc. Lawyers are constrained by ethical requirements.
 They also have reputational interests to safeguard, their own and others’.
 There is danger in putting something into the public domain which could be repackaged by other in unprofessional or unscrupulous ways.

 At the same time, we recognize that social media have become primary means of relating to people these days.
-K&L Gates has included, for 2012, a position to manage this side of life for the firm.
+K&L Gates has added a position to manage this side of life for the firm.
 Stakeholders now expect this.

 Peter Kalis | Lawyers as Leaders